frobino/vhdl-dot-resurrection/README.md

 * Update to pygraphviz, as George did for f2dot?
 * Take insp from f2dot
 * COMPLETE THIS README WITH COMMENTS FROM PAPER
+* Careful, sometime signal is used instead of ports...